Rajiur-Rahman-Raj/Rajiur-Rahman-Raj/README.md

 ###

-<p align="left">As an experienced web tech enthusiast from Bangladesh, I am well-versed in building powerful applications using the powerful combination of Laravel and Vue.js + inertia.
-Interested in learning frameworks  like Nuxt.js and also Node.js etc. While my primary focus is on the backend, I possess an intermediate proficiency in frontend technologies, allowing me to contribute effectively across the full stack.
-I like to code with Laravel and Vue Js.
-I am trying to be more creative and will come back soon with something unique. insha-allah!..</p>
+<p align="left">A dedicated and adaptable software engineer with a strong foundation in computer science and a passion for programming.
+Backend Software Engineer with expertise in PHP and the Laravel Framework.
+Skilled in building scalable, efficient web applications, RESTful APIs, and database management.
+Strong problem solving abilities, with a focus on performance optimization and clean, maintainable code.
+While my primary focus is on the backend, I possess an intermediate proficiency in frontend technologies, allowing me to contribute effectively across the full stack.
+Experienced in collaborating with cross-functional teams to deliver.</p>

 ###